 - High-net-worth individuals

-The primary goal of executive protection is to ensure the safety and security of the client by assessing risks, preventing threats, and managing emergencies.
+The primary goal of these elite personal protection services is to ensure the safety and security of the client by assessing risks, preventing threats, and managing emergencies.

 - Threat Assessment and Risk Analysis: Identifying potential dangers and creating mitigation strategies.

-- Travel Security: Ensuring secure transportation and travel arrangements.
+- Travel Security: As a travel security specialist, you’ll ensure secure transportation and travel arrangements, both domestically and internationally.

 - Event Protection: Providing security at public appearances or high-profile events.